 - Funding from other sources is not required to receive a grant.
-However, River Parkway Projects that include Other Sources of Funds will be more competitive.
-Both monetary and In-Kind support will be considered. - a) Identify the source and amount of funds already committed to the project and expected timing of funds.
-Cite specific dollar amounts for cash contributions, inkind services, volunteer effort, donated labor and materials, technical expertise, etc. - b) If funding is not received from other sources, is the requested grant amount sufficient to complete the project?
-Explain. - Disadvantaged Communities Projects assisting a Disadvantaged Community will receive full points in this category -- even if no other funding sources have been secured. - a) Describe the disadvantaged community and the basis for concluding the community is disadvantaged (see Appendix E for tools to determine if your community meets the definition of disadvantaged). - b) Is the project located in the disadvantaged community?

-- c) How does your project benefit the community? - d) In what way did members of the disadvantaged community participate in the development of the project?
+However, River Parkway Projects that include Other Sources of Funds may be more competitive.
+All funding sources must be identified.
+Both monetary and In-Kind support may be considered. - a) Identify the source and amount of funds already committed to the Project and expected timing of funds.
+Cite specific dollar amounts for cash contributions, inkind services, volunteer effort, donated labor and materials, technical expertise, etc. - b) If funding is not received from other sources, is the requested grant amount sufficient to complete the Project?
+Explain. - Disadvantaged Communities Projects assisting a Disadvantaged Community will receive full points in this category -- even if no other funding sources have been secured. - a) Describe the Disadvantaged Community and the basis for concluding the community is Disadvantaged (see Appendix E for tools to determine if your community meets the definition of Disadvantaged). - b) Is the Project located in the Disadvantaged Community? - c) How does your Project benefit the community? - d) In what way did members of the Disadvantaged Community participate in the development of the Project?